Igigog/anomaly-modding-book/src/reference/file-formats/sdk/rai.md

 ## About

-Used to store parameters for random placement of objects in the level editor
+Used to store parameters for random placement of objects in the SDK Level Editor

 ___